-Keller installed a cantilevered wall, which was value engineered to save the client more than $500k.
+Keller installed a cantilevered wall, which was value-engineered to save the client more than $500k.

-Supply and installation of a secant pile wall with retained heights of up to 3.5m for a single level basement which was to provide much needed additional parking in the area.
+Supply and installation of a secant pile wall with retained heights of up to 3.5m for a single-level basement which was to provide much-needed additional parking in the area.

 Keller hired a competent local pile inspector who managed up to three drill rigs and mapped out the topography of the till layers as construction progressed.
 He confirmed with the site superintendent when each pile was drilled to the correct level before Keller proceeded to concrete each pile.
-The success of the project rested heavily on the rigid quality control (QC) procedures being established and followed.
+The success of the project rested heavily on the rigid quality control (QC) procedures be established and followed.